FudanSELab/Research-ESEC-FSE2019-DomainGlossary/index.md

-We post the result of our approach and the data used in empirical study of paper in this page.
+We post results of our approach and the data used in empirical study section of our paper in this replication package.

 # 1. Selected Domains